Fire Department Notification Registration

 Pursuant to Penal Code Section 3042(a), at least 30 days before the Board meets to review or consider the parole suitability of any inmate sentenced to a life sentence, the Board shall send written notice thereof to the registered fire department that employed the firefighter at the time of the murder.

 Your written comments and recommendations are respectfully invited for submission to the Board.
 Please submit your written response attached to the hearing notice no later than 10 days prior to the Monday of the hearing week.
 If you have documents or reports which include information about the inmate, the inmate’s offense(s), or the inmate’s prior criminal history, you are encouraged to submit those along with your comments and recommendations.

 Availability of Hearing Transcript

-Within approximately 30 days upon completion of the inmate’s hearing before the board, a stenographic record (transcript) of the hearing is available upon request.
-To learn more about how to obtain a verbatim copy of the hearing proceedings, please visit our Request for Parole Suitability Hearing Transcript page.
+Within approximately 30 days upon completion of the inmate’s parole suitability hearing before the Board, a stenographic record (transcript) of the hearing is available upon request.
+To learn more about how to obtain a copy of the parole suitability hearing proceeding, please visit our Request for Parole Suitability Hearing Transcript page.